microsoft/datashaper/javascript/schema/docs/schema.api.md

     resources: (string | ResourceSchema)[];
 }

+// Warning: (ae-missing-release-tag) "DataShape" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface DataShape {
+    matrix?: [width: number, height: number];
+    nature?: DataNature;
+    orientation?: DataOrientation;
+}

 // Warning: (ae-missing-release-tag) "DataTableSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public